 December 8, 2013

-Marquee Five will sing with Julie Reyburn at Urban Stages, as part of their “Winter Rhythms 2013″ series – ONE NIGHT ONLY December 8, 2013 at 7pm in a special blend of past and future projects.
-Award-winning cabaret artist Julie Reyburn brings back her very first show, Fate Is Kind, on a double-bill with Marquee Five, featuring Mark Janas on piano.
-The evening will include songs from all three Marquee Five shows (We Can Make It: The Songs of Kander & Ebb, 8-Track Throwback, and Broadway By The Letter: Act One), a handful of holiday standards to celebrate the season, as well as a few “special event” arrangements and numbers from a brand new show set to debut in 2014!
-Click here for more information.
+Marquee Five sang with Julie Reyburn at Urban Stages, as part of their “Winter Rhythms 2013″ series – December 8, 2013 at 7pm in a special blend of past and future projects.
+Award-winning cabaret artist Julie Reyburn brought back her very first show, Fate Is Kind, on a double-bill with Marquee Five, featuring Mark Janas on piano.
+The evening included songs from all three Marquee Five shows (We Can Make It: The Songs of Kander & Ebb, 8-Track Throwback, and Broadway By The Letter: Act One), a handful of holiday standards to celebrate the season, as well as a few “special event” arrangements and numbers from a brand new show set to debut in 2014.

 November 22, 2013